FIWARE/contribution-requirements/docs/GE_Checklist.md

 <span style="color:#233c68;">&#x24D5;</span> For functional readiness at a minimum, a new incubated enabler **MUST** be
-able to be instantiated directly in a running state by any competent developer without the need to refer to other dependent technologies - for example:
+able to be instantiated directly in a running state by any competent developer without the need to refer to other dependent technologies

+> For example:
+>
--   [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) relies on MySQL, but a working MySQL can be easily instantiated by Docker and minimal data is seeded by Keyrock - the database volume can be persisted.
-Knowledge of SQL is unnecessary for use.
+> -   [Keyrock](https://fiware-idm.readthedocs.io/en/latest/) relies on MySQL, but a working MySQL can be easily
+>    instantiated by Docker and minimal data is seeded by Keyrock - the database volume can be persisted.
+Knowledge of
+>    SQL is unnecessary for use.
--   An [IoT Agent](https://iotagent-node-lib.readthedocs.io/) can have a dependency on MongoDB - the volumes are exposed so that the data will be persisted if the Docker container goes down.
-Alternatively an IoT Agent can be memory based, but all configuration can be set up using a config file or Docker params and then data injected by HTTP requests.
+> -   An [IoT Agent](https://iotagent-node-lib.readthedocs.io/) can have a dependency on MongoDB - the volumes are exposed
+>    so that the data will be persisted if the Docker container goes down.
+Alternatively an IoT Agent can be memory
+>    based, but all configuration can be set up using a config file or Docker params and then data injected by HTTP
+>    requests.
 An understanding of MongoDB is unnecessary to get it to work.
--   [QuantumLeap](https://quantumleap.readthedocs.io/) works with Grafana and Crate-DB - appropriate set-up and docker compose are available in the Quick Start.
+> -   [QuantumLeap](https://quantumleap.readthedocs.io/) works with Grafana and Crate-DB - appropriate set-up and docker
+>    compose are available in the Quick Start.
 Quantum Leap can be used without in depth knowledge of Crate-DB.

 <span style="color:#233c68;">&#x24D5;</span> For all webservice components, a
 [Dockerfile](https://docs.docker.com/engine/reference/builder/) **MUST** be available within the code-base.